 - Bank of Ireland

-N26 is a new European branchless bank which can only be operated online .
+N26 is a new European fully licensed online bank .
 More about N26 here.

 Apple Pay spending limits :